GouveaHeitor/perl-style-guide/README.md

 #### Contribution

 - Your contributions and suggestions are heartily ♥ welcome.
-[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page.](https://github.com/GouveaHeitor/perl-style-guide/issues) See here the [security policy.](/SECURITY.md) (✿ ◕‿◕)
+[See here the contribution guidelines.](/.github/CONTRIBUTING.md) Please, report bugs via [issues page](https://github.com/GouveaHeitor/perl-style-guide/issues) and for security issues, see here the [security policy.](/SECURITY.md) (✿ ◕‿◕)

 ---